mshattori/quiz-to-audio/README.md

 - join.py ...
 Join specified audio files.
 - split.py ...
 Split an audio file by silences.
 - trim.py ...
 Trim either or both ends of an audio file.
+- add_album_title.py ...
+Sets the 'title' (from filename) and 'album' ID3 tags for audio files in a directory.
 - addnumber.py ...
 Add index number audios to audio files.# CLAUDE.md

 ## Commands